AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 such as these can be placed in the ALS Prolog startup file (described below) to customize search paths for particular directries.
 See the User Guide for more information concerning loading files.

 ## 13.5 Controlling the Search Path
-If you want to be able to consult some of your files that are not in your current directory, and you don’t want to use absolute pathnames, you can put the directories where those files reside on a path searchlist called ALSPATH.
+If you want to be able to consult some of your files that are not in your current directory, and you don't want to use absolute pathnames, you can put the directories where those files reside on a path searchlist called ALSPATH.
 In additon, you can add directories using the comannd-line switch -S at start-up time ({ADD LINK}see Section 13.7 (ALS Prolog Command Line Options) ).
 The following is an example use of the ALSPATH variable on Linux or DOS: